timhunt/moodle-availability_quizgradeitem/README.md

 Teachers can create rules based on the percentage of marks achieved in a section, or grade item*, within a particular quiz.
 For example, an activity can be shown only to students who passed a particular section of a quiz, or alternatively only to students who have failed in a specific section.

+The condition integrates with Moodle's standard availability API and appears alongside the other restrict access conditions.

 ## Note! ##

 "Grade item" here refers to grade items set in the Quiz activity.
 These grade items are not set or do not appear in the gradebook.
 To set up a grade item within a quiz, you: